 Investigational Long-acting HIV Product

 DURECT Corporation has entered into an agreement with Gilead Sciences to develop and commercialize a long-acting injectable HIV investigational product utilizing DURECT’s SABER® technology.
 Under the terms of the agreement, Gilead made an upfront payment to DURECT of $25 million and has made an initial development milestone payment of $10 million, with the potential for up to an additional $65 million in development and regulatory milestones, up to an additional $70 million in sales based milestones, as well as tiered royalties on product sales.
 Gilead has the exclusive option to license additional SABER-based products directed to HIV and HBV for an additional $150 million per product in upfront, development, regulatory, and sales based milestones, as well as tiered royalties on sales.
-The parties will collaborate on specified development activities, with Gilead funding certain portions of the development program.
+DURECT will perform specified development activities, with Gilead funding certain portions of the development program.
 The lead formulation is currently being re-formulated and will undergo additional pre-clinical development work.

 As a product concept, a long-acting injectable HIV product would have the potential to provide patients with multiple benefits, including the following:

 - May improve compliance due to a less frequent dosing schedule

 - May be preferred for patients who wish to avoid the daily reminder of their disease

 - May improve patient satisfaction